 Type the IP address or fully qualified domain name (FQDN) for the time servers

 in the Time Server fields.
-You can add a maximum of nine
+You can have a maximum of nine

-Tip: After entering the fifth time server, click Add Server to display up to four additional timer server fields.
+Tip: After adding the fifth time server, click Add Server to display up to four additional timer server fields.

 - Click Save, and then click Done.